Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Improves Bone Health

-Evidence from research suggests that 80 mg of soy isoflavones are taken daily can reduce bone decay especially for the woman in the post-menopause period.
+Evidence from research suggests that 80 mg of soy isoflavones taken daily can reduce bone decay, especially for women in the post-menopause period.

 Makes Skin Healthy